Joanne514/base-pulse-rewards/README.md

 Before creating the production build, add the environment variables in the Vercel project settings.

 Make sure the selected chain ID and contract address match the intended deployment network.

+## Notes

+- The app is intentionally focused on injected wallets and Coinbase Wallet.
+- WalletConnect project ID setup is not required for the current connection flow.
+- Base attribution metadata is already present in the layout.
+- Onchain attribution can be updated from one centralized value in `lib/wagmi.ts`.
+- Keep environment values consistent between local development and production.
+- If deploying to Base Sepolia, update `NEXT_PUBLIC_CHAIN_ID` accordingly.
+- If deploying to Base Mainnet, use `8453` as the chain ID.